citruspower/citrusadlist/README.md

-# citrusadlist
+# CitrusAdlist

-Custom adlist by Citrus
+Custom ablist by Citrus for Pi-hole or similar DNS based Ad-Blockers.

+Only uses "pure" domains.
+(no "@@","||" or similar shenanigans)